Sonaali17/projects/README.md

 # projects
-Some of the projects done during the academic year
+Some of the Python Projects done during the academic year